sassoftware/sasoptpy/doc/web-api.rst

 Overview
 ++++++++

-A plain `GET` request to the server returns the package name and current version of the package.
+A `GET` request to the server root returns the package name and current version of the package.

 .. http:get:: /